Knee

 Can Walking Make a Torn Knee Ligament Worse?

-Walking too far, too fast, or without support may worsen swelling and irritation.
-It may also increase the risk of secondary injury if the knee is unstable.
+Walking too far, too fast, or without support may worsen pain and swelling.
+It may also increase the risk of a secondary injury if the knee is unstable.

-Early care focuses on protecting the joint while keeping safe movement where appropriate.
+Early care aims to protect the knee while keeping safe movement where appropriate.
 This balance helps reduce stiffness without overloading injured tissue.

 Mild pain, little swelling, stable knee Short, careful walking may be reasonable.

-Moderate swelling or limp Reduce walking and seek assessment.
+Moderate swelling or a limp Reduce walking and arrange assessment.

-Giving way, locking, or rapid swelling Avoid walking and arrange prompt review.
+Giving way, locking, or rapid swelling Avoid walking and seek prompt review.

 Unable to take weight Seek urgent medical assessment.